codingupastorm/ethereum-tx-search/README.md

 # ethereum-tx-search

-A .NET app that searches for and displays Ethereum transactions
+A .NET app that searches for and displays Ethereum transactions.

+For best results open in Visual Studio 2019 and run.